tanc7/CUDA_Setup_Utility/README.md

 This is my first attempt to automate the frustrating NVidia Driver Install for Kali Linux Versions 4.6 to 4.9, based upon this guide: https://www.kali.org/news/cloud-cracking-with-cuda-gpu/

+CUDA Setup Utility is a Python program designed to run in the TTY terminal (CTRL + ALT + F1 to F6) during the moment where the installation process breaks your display and you can only rely on your knowledge of terminal commands and access of the APT repos to continue.

+**Requirements of the User**
+1. Be reasonably comfortable in running commands from the terminal
+2. Be able to diagnose and reverse system-breaking commands that commonly haunt users of Kali Linux due to System-Level Root
+3. Time and patience.
+Oh, and that you backed up your hard disks!
+4. A reliable internet connection.
+For example, I go to UNLV.
+UNLV's Wi-Fi sucks.
+I wouldn't trust being able to retrieve all of the repo data in the event I break my install, at UNLV.
+I should probably download backup copies of my default display settings at home, and then go to UNLV.

 Since 2015, Kali has come a long way in making the NVidia Proprietary Drivers installable.
 The most recent event is the upgradable Kali Linux 4.9, where the installation process of blacklisting nouveau has been incorporated into the upgrade and repo packages.

 Out of the box, my Laptop with a GeForce 840M from 2013, is able to run hashcat now.